Making extra copies of material you’ve purchased may save your ministry money. But the real cost of copyright infringement may shock you.

 - Using popular, mainstream characters, titles, and themes for ministry purposes without licensing purchase

-Historically, churches have been offenders when it comes to copyright infringement—not because they’re trying to make a profit or they have less-than-good intentions.
+Historically, churches have been offenders when it comes to copyright infringement.
+This isn’t because they’re trying to make a profit or they have less-than-good intentions.
 Rather, the main reasons churches cross lines when it comes to copyright is because they want to share material they think is good, they’re strapped by budgets, or they simply don’t realize they’re infringing on copyrights and costing authors, creators, and publishing companies revenue.

 It’s important from a ministry perspective to get to the bottom of some common misconceptions.